 Nikon has so far made two variations of their FTZ adapter in order to be able to use ‘F’ mount lenses on their ‘Z’ mount mirrorless system.
 The first version had an ugly tripod foot which embarrassingly got in the way with the Z9 body when they eventually released the camera; it was not very well thought out.
 The second, improved this design, shaving off the foot completely and giving the adapter a closer to round appearance.
 (Note, it is not perfectly round, there is a lump on it’s side to house the aperture motor for AF-S lenses.
 This is annoying because collars etc cannot be added to mount heavy lenses, and they could have simply made a rotatable, removable foot.
 It seems like these things were rushed products, with the B team working on them).
 The aperture motor works with AF-S, AF-I, AF-D, and AF lenses, as well as manual focus lenses with an ID chip like Nikon AI-P, Voigtlander SL, and the Zeiss ZF.2, Milvus, and Otus lines.
 It even works with AI-S lenses if someone adds a "dandelion" chip to the lens.
 Despite these two previous adapters, many Nikon diehards are still waiting on an FTZIII which would autofocus all lenses Nikon has made since the 1980s which have screw-driven autofocus.
-Most of these are AF-D lenses (the terminology was such that these autofocused (AF), and provided distance information (D) to the camera so that automatic exposure could be calculated).
+Most of these are AF-D lenses (the terminology was such that these autofocused (AF), and provided distance information (D) to the camera so that automatic flash exposure could be properly calculated).
 These types of lenses came on the scene in early 1980, and generally speaking most are better built than the AF-S G lenses in my opinion.
 (Remember, there are AF-S D lenses from the later end of their production).
 Screw driven autofocus lenses are lenses which do not have a focus motor within the body of the lens, and rely on the motor residing in the DSLR camera to physically connect into the lens and move the focusing block within it.
 AF-S, AF-I, and AF-P lenses all have focus motors intrinsic to the lens.

 I assume Nikon considered the potential reduced revenue from sales of Z mount lenses and decided not to develop a proper, all bells and whistles adapter for the market.
 I think this has been a rather foolish and short sighted strategy from a company that, around the time of the D850, made presentation after presentation about their heritage and how they believed new technologies could combine with old to provide great cameras, and technological solutions.
 I believe they lost a lot of people who were then free to explore Sony or Canon mirrorless systems, as they’d have to buy a lot of new lenses that they where using on the DSLR bodies anyway if they wanted their full functionality.
 People are still talking about this years later, and the fact they have not done this so far has only hurt their reputation.
 Nikon have truly failed to understand the sort of added value something as simple as this could give their brand.
 It’s not always about making huge volumes of money on each product (although I do think if this was done correctly they could easily make a profit off it.
 Just simply sell it as the new adapter that does everything and bin the other two - consolidate them.).
 For me, it’s about creating an unmatched brand value and system that is unrivaled in it’s backwards compatibility.
 Nikon should not underestimate brand cohesiveness and the message that sends to the loyal fanbase who have been using their camera’s and lenses for decades.